SyncfusionExamples/sql-server-database-aspcore-file-provider/README.md

 dotnet run
 ```

 Now, the project will be hosted in http://localhost.
-To ensure the SQL database file provider, map the following URL in your browser.
+To ensure the SQL server database file provider, map the following URL in your browser.

 ```
 http://localhost:<port-number>/api/test